Other: marigold, pot marigold

 The fresh flowers are edible.

-Calendula has been reported to contain high levels of calendic acid in the seed.
+Calendula has been reported to contain calendic acid in the seed.
 This acid oxidizes rapidly and therefore has potential to replace several hazardous VOC (volatile organic compounds) that are used industrially as a drying agent in paints, varnishes, and plastics.21,22

 The color of ornamental fish that are bred in captivity can be intensified by adding calendula flowers to their diet10